 - 8 tea bags (I recommend straight up traditional Lipton tea)

 - 1 cup diced peaches

 - Cannabis-infused tincture (dosage depends on desired strength)

 Place all 8 tea bags into the glass gallon jar or pitcher and fill it up with room temperature water.
 Find a bright, sunny spot where your container can rest in the sun for 3 to 4 hours undisturbed.
 As the tea steeps, the color of the liquid will darken, letting you know that the flavors are deepening.
 Depending on the heat and sun exposure, you might need to leave it out in the sun a little longer.

 When the tea is finished, remove the tea bags and discard.
 If you’d like, you can add honey or agave to mildly sweeten it, but remember that the natural flavor of the infused peach ice cubes will also add a little bit of its own sweetness and flavor.

 If you have a blender or food processor, you can make a peach puree by combining 1 cup of water and 1 cup of diced peaches in the appliance and blending to your preferred consistency before pouring into an ice tray.
 Alternatively, you can evenly distribute the diced peaches in each compartment.

 Add your desired dosage amount of tincture to each piece of ice in the ice tray before putting in the freezer.
 Remember that if you have 5 ice cubes per drink that your dosage will be times five.

-When the tea is finished, pour into a glass, add ice cubes, garnish with mint and paper straws and enjoy!
+When the tea is finished, pour into glasses, add ice cubes and enjoy!